diekhans/PrimerS-JuJu/docs/output.md

 uniqueness mappings.

 Color coding:
+* fuchsia - strong delta-G, (<= -9.0 kcal/mole).
 * green - a primer that is only has on-target mappings when querying both the genome and transcriptome.
 * orange  - a primer that has both on-target and off-target mappings when querying both the genome and transcriptome.
 * red - a primer that only has off-target mappings when querying both the genome and transcriptome.
 * purple - primer that is only has mappings to non-target chromosomes when querying both the genome and transcriptome.
 A non-target chromosome is an alternate or patch sequence
 * darkorange - primer that is no mappings when querying both the genome and transcriptome.

+Primers pair has one end drawn thick, the other thin.

 # uniquness track